Loading Events

 Scientific Meetings are large public events where renowned analysts from around the country are invited to present papers and clinical material.
 In addition to the formal presentation, attendees have an opportunity to engage in questions, comments, and discussion with the speaker.

 Scientific meetings are held three to five times per year on Saturdays from 9.00am to 12.00pm.
-Meetings will be held in person at Florida Psychoanalytic Center in Coral Gables, with light breakfast served, as well as streamed over Zoom.
+Meetings will be held in person with light breakfast served, as well as streamed over Zoom.

 Scientific Meetings are open to anyone who has an interest in psychoanalysis.
 CME’s and CEUs are offered.